Sandra Teel, Medicare Insurance Broker

 About Me

-As a dedicated licensed insurance agent specializing in Medicare serving Berkeley & Jefferson County WV, Washington County MD, Frederick County VA and many other states, I provide compassionate, NO COST assistance to help you navigate the complexities of Medicare.
+As a dedicated licensed insurance broker specializing in Medicare serving Berkeley & Jefferson County WV, Washington County MD, Frederick County VA and many other states, I provide compassionate, NO COST assistance to help you navigate the complexities of Medicare.
 With access to all major insurance companies, I offer a wide range of options tailored to your unique needs and budget.

 My personalized, one-on-one approach ensures that you fully understand your choices and can make informed decisions about your plan.
 Whether you need a Medicare Supplement, Advantage, or prescription drug plan, I'm here to guide you every step of the way.